-I was traveling through in Vienna for work, so I decided to spend Saturday at a couple of museums. specifically looking at furniture and woodworking displays.
+I was traveling through Vienna for work, so I decided to spend Saturday at a couple of museums, specifically looking at furniture and woodworking displays.

 The first stop was the Museum of Applied Arts.
 It’s less than ten minutes walk from the main Vienna train station, right on the canal.
 It’s a really nice looking facility, both inside and out.

 They have quite a bit of what I thought was interesting furniture.
 The photos I took aren’t the best, as the light was fairly low in most areas.

 I liked this classic drop-leaf table, especially the double pull out supports.

 While the style of this table doesn’t do much for me, I really appreciate the design.
 It’s actually two tables, the top being a tray to use on a couch or in bed.
 I think this is a great idea for a small space, I’ll design something of my own to build in the future.

 The most interesting piece was this Mackintosh cabinet.
 This and his other work had a huge influence on the arts and crafts movement.
 I was tempted to open it and look inside, but I’m sure there’s a prison in the basement of the museum for those who do that.